opencv/opencv/doc/py_tutorials/py_imgproc/py_contours/py_contours_hierarchy/py_contours_hierarchy.markdown

 parent etc. OpenCV represents it as an array of four values : **[Next, Previous, First_Child, Parent]**

+<center>*"Next denotes next contour at the same hierarchical level."*</center>

 For eg, take contour-0 in our picture.
 Who is next contour in its same level ?
 It is contour-1.
 So simply put Next = 1.
 Similarly for Contour-1, next is contour-2.
 So Next = 2.

 What about contour-2?
 There is no next contour in the same level.
 So simply, put Next = -1.
 What about contour-4?
 It is in same level with contour-5.
 So its next contour is contour-5, so Next = 5.

+<center>*"Previous denotes previous contour at the same hierarchical level."*</center>

 It is same as above.
 Previous contour of contour-1 is contour-0 in the same level.
 Similarly for contour-2, it is contour-1.
 And for contour-0, there is no previous, so put it as -1.

+<center>*"First_Child denotes its first child contour."*</center>

 There is no need of any explanation.
 For contour-2, child is contour-2a.
 So it gets the corresponding index value of contour-2a.
 What about contour-3a?
 It has two children.
 But we take only first child.
 And it is contour-4.
 So First_Child = 4 for contour-3a.

+<center>*"Parent denotes index of its parent contour."*</center>

 It is just opposite of **First_Child**.
 Both for contour-4 and contour-5, parent contour is contour-3a.
 For contour-3a, it is contour-3 and so on.

-@note If there is no child or parent, that field is taken as -1 So now we know about the hierarchy style used in OpenCV, we can check into Contour Retrieval Modes in OpenCV with the help of same image given above. ie what do flags like cv2.RETR_LIST, cv2.RETR_TREE, cv2.RETR_CCOMP, cv2.RETR_EXTERNAL etc mean?
+@note If there is no child or parent, that field is taken as -1

+So now we know about the hierarchy style used in OpenCV, we can check into Contour Retrieval Modes in OpenCV with the help of same image given above. ie what do flags like cv2.RETR_LIST, cv2.RETR_TREE, cv2.RETR_CCOMP, cv2.RETR_EXTERNAL etc mean?

 Contour Retrieval Mode
 ----------------------